-11. BASIC AND DILUTED LOSS PER SHARE
+10. BASIC AND DILUTED LOSS PER SHARE

 Basic loss per share has been calculated by dividing the net loss per the financial statements by the weighted average number of common shares outstanding during the period.
 The fully diluted loss per share would be calculated using a common share balance increased by the number of common shares that could be issued on the exercise of outstanding warrants and options of the Company, and upon conversion of the convertible debt.
-As the Company is in a loss position for the years ended January 31, 2015 and 2014, the inclusion of options, warrants and convertible debt in the calculation of diluted earnings per share would be anti-dilutive, and accordingly, were excluded from the diluted loss per share calculation.
+As the Company is in a loss position for the three months ended April 30, 2015 and year ended January 31, 2015, the inclusion of options, warrants and convertible debt in the calculation of diluted earnings per share would be anti-dilutive, and accordingly, were excluded from the diluted loss per share calculation.